IsaiahSama/Isaiahs_parade/README.md

 # Isaiah's Parade, a multi-purpose Discord bot

 ## Description
-Isaiah's Parade is a Discord Bot created by myself, for the main purpose of Moderation using the Discord API, originally, just for my server.<br>
-From these origins, I have continued to develop him to become the multi-purpose bot he is today.
+Isaiah's Parade is a multi-purpose discord bot that focuses on providing features for both mods and regular server members.
+With a wide array of commands available, members can manage, and enjoy themselves with the unique features.
+Very little of Isaiah's Parade can be found elsewhere, as I strived to make this bot personally generalized, with a custom touch every where you look.
+This bot is still in continous development from fixing up few features and expanding it to make everything more efficient and user friendly.

 ## Getting Isaiah's Parade